 We meet together to edify one another by a mutual interchange of thoughts and feelings, thus making one another acquainted with our aspirations, our hopes, and gathering strength, and light, and courage, from one another.
 By our earnest, heart-felt prayers, offered up in faith, we receive refreshment and vigor from the Source of our strength.

 All have not the same experience, and the same exercises in their religious life.
 But those of diverse experiences come together, and with simplicity and humbleness of mind, talk out their experience.
 All should have, and will have, an experience that is living, that is new and interesting, if they are pursuing the onward Christian course.
 A living experience is made up of daily trials, conflicts, and temptations, strong efforts and victories, and great peace and joy gained through Jesus.
 A simple relation of such experiences give light, strength, and knowledge, that will aid others in their advancement in the divine life.
-The worship of God should be both interesting and instructive to those who have any love for divine and heavenly things.

 — The Review and Herald, May 30, 1871